Your Big Guide To Cleaning With Bicarbonate Of Soda

 However, it’s far cheaper to give the plastic tubs in the supermarket a miss and head to your nearest hardware store.
 Here you should be able to pick up a cardboard box of bicarbonate of soda for cleaning with and still have change from £2.

 Needing to buy bicarbonate of soda in larger quantities?
 Or don’t have a hardware shop near you?
-Then do look at my guide on where to buy bicarbonate of soda for cleaning.
+Then take a look at my guide on where to buy bicarbonate of soda for cleaning.

 Looking for more green cleaning inspiration?
 Try my ultimate guide to natural cleaning products to DIY, which contains recipes, information on raw ingredients, cleaning guides, and much more.